FreunzWa/FW_sync/medicine/womens_health/hormone_replacement_therapy.md

 # Adding a progestin
 - micronized progesterone is added for people with intact uterus. the only reason progestin is added@ reduces risk of endomtetrial hyperplasia and carcinoma.
-- in the perimenopausal or newly menopasual, progesterone is added in a cyclic fashion (12 days of each calendar month). @continuous use == irregular unscheduled bleeding.
+- in the perimenopausal or newly menopasual, progesterone is added in a cyclic fashion (12-14 days of each calendar month). @continuous use == irregular unscheduled bleeding.
 - some women are unable to tolerate cyclic progestin administration.

 # Alternatives
 - can also use the OCP, especially in women yet to reach 12 months menses who are having menopasual symptoms who cannot be sure that they are no longer ovulating.

-# Side effects of MHT
+# Benefits/ Risks of Oral MHT
+- Symptomatic
+    + Help with symptoms
+        * Hot flashes
+        * %Libido
+        * Dyspareunia
+        * Mood lability
+    + Side effects
+        * Weight gain
+        * Migraines with aura
-- mild/ common:
+- Disease onset
-    + bloating/ breast pain
+    + protects against
+        * Osteoporotic fracture HR 0.67
+        * Diabetes HR 0.65
+        * Recurrent UTI (due to related vaginal atrophy)
+        * Cataract
+        * May protect against OA
+    + increased risk of
+        * Cholecystectomy
+        * Incontinence (oral formulations)
+        * Asthma
+        * SLE RR 2.5
+        * Nephrolithiaisis

 # Contraindications to HRT
 - Contraindicated @: Breast cancer, CHD, previous VTE/stroke, active liver disease, unexplained vaginal bleeding, high risk endometrial cancer, TIA in the past
 - @migraine with aura, better transdermal estrogen
+- @1+ week immobilisation, stop 1 week before and after

 # Routes